datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 - **Source**: This pane is where you will write/view R scripts.
 Some outputs (such as if you view a dataset using `View()`) will appear as a tab here.
-- **Console**: This is actually where you see the execution of commands, and what R looks like if you were to run it at the command line without RStudio.
+- **Console/Terminal**: This is actually where you see the execution of commands , and what R looks like if you were to run it at the command line without RStudio.
 You can work interactively (i.e. enter R commands here), but for the most part, we will run a script, or lines in a script and watch their execution and output here.
+The "Terminal" tab give you access to the BASH terminal.
-- **Environment**: Here, RStudio will show you what datasets and variables you have created, and which are actively defined/in memory.
+- **Environment/History**: Here, RStudio will show you what datasets and variables you have created, and which are actively defined/in memory.
 You can also see some characteristics of variables/datasets such as their type and dimensions.
-  A history tab also contains a history of executed R commands.
+A "History" tab also contains a history of executed R commands.
+In the history tab you can see a list of previously executed commands.
-- **Files/plots/help**: This multipurpose pane will show you the contents of directories on your computer.
+- **Files/plots/Packages/help**: This multipurpose pane will show you the contents of directories on your computer.
 You can also use the "Files" tab to navigate and set the working directory.
 The "Plots" tab will show the output of any plots generated.
 In "Packages" you will see what packages are actively loaded, or you can attach installed packages.
 "Help" will display help files for R functions/packages.

 >## Tip: Downloads from the cloud
 > In the "Files" tab you can select a file and download it from your cloud